Super-Protocol/docs/docs/marketplace/guides/upload.md

 ## Step 3.
 Create a TAR.GZ archive

-Make sure your model's directory does not contain any hidden files and subdirectories.
+Ensure your model's directory contains no hidden files and subdirectories.
 Archive the directory with the selected model files into a TAR.GZ file using the following instructions:

 <Tabs>
   <TabItem value="windows" label="Windows" default>